mohaumpoti/stripe-connect-nodejs-app/README.md

 That's it!
 You're done setting up your Node.js App. 👏

-Head over [here>>] to complete the final part of this project, which involves creating a client iOS Swift App, which will work with this Node.js App to authenticate to a Stripe Account.
+Head over [here>>] to complete the final part of this project, which involves the creation of a client iOS Swift App.
+This will work in conjunction with the current Node.js App to authenticate a user to their Stripe Account.

 On a side note, I invite you to also check-out my other project Spreebie, where we've implemented all these amazing technologies.
 Spreebie is a platform that navigates buyers to nearby sellers in real-time.